Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Score-based Tests

 \section{Score-based Tests}

-In this section, we will introduce the score-based test in the framework of LMM.
-This introduction draws on LMM results described by \citeA{wanmer16}, and is related to tests described by, e.g., \citeA{zeihor07}, \citeA{MerFanZei}, and \citeA{WanMerZei14}.
+In this section, we will introduce the score-based test as applied to the framework of LMM.
+This introduction draws on LMM results described by \citeA{wanmer16} and is related to tests described by, e.g., \citeA{zeihor07}, \citeA{MerFanZei}, and \citeA{WanMerZei14}.